AidanSavant/AidanSavant.github.io/content/posts/move_semantics.md

 T&& + T&  => T&
 T&& + T&& => T&&
 ```
-The purpose of these rules is to implement [perfect forwarding](https://www.justsoftwaresolutions.co.uk/cplusplus/rvalue_references_and_perfect_forwarding.html).
+The purpose of these rules are to implement [perfect forwarding](https://www.justsoftwaresolutions.co.uk/cplusplus/rvalue_references_and_perfect_forwarding.html).

 ## Perfect forwarding
 Perfect forwarding is the process of maintaining an expressions value category between function calls.